RasaHQ/rasa/docs/api/tracker-stores.rst

       To use the SQLTrackerStore with Oracle, there are a few additional steps.
       First, create a database ``tracker`` in your Oracle database and create a user with access to it.
-      Create a sequence in the database with the following command:
+      Create a sequence in the database with the following command (where username is the user you created):

       .. code-block:: sql

-          CREATE SEQUENCE {username}.events_seq;
+          CREATE SEQUENCE username.events_seq;

       Next you have to extend the Rasa Open Source image to include the necessary drivers and clients.